-2014 Executive Compensation Program
+2015 Executive Compensation Program

-2014 Program Philosophy and Objectives
+2015 Program Philosophy and Objectives

-Our executive compensation philosophy for 2014 was to provide competitive total rewards programs globally to attract and retain top talent, utilizing a pay-for-performance strategy at both the company and the individual level.
+Our executive compensation philosophy for 2015 was to provide competitive total rewards programs globally to attract and retain top talent, utilizing a pay-for-performance strategy at both the company and the individual level.
 Consistent with our compensation philosophy, a significant percentage of each executive officer's total compensation is tied to performance, as illustrated by the potential pay mixes described above.

-2014 Pay Positioning
+2015 Pay Positioning

-In making compensation decisions for 2014, the Compensation Committee assessed compensation levels against data provided by its consultant, Compensia, and approved compensation plans and arrangements, taking into account our competitive market for talent, including a peer group of companies against which we compare our performance and executive compensation programs.
+In making compensation decisions for 2015, the Compensation Committee assessed compensation levels against data provided by its consultant, Compensia, and approved compensation plans and arrangements taking into account our competitive market for talent, including a peer group of companies against which we compare our performance and executive compensation programs.

-For 2014 executive compensation, our goal was to provide base salary targeted at the 50th percentile and total cash compensation targeted between the 50th and 75th percentiles of market competitive pay practices, if targeted levels of performance were achieved under the annual cash incentive plan.
+For 2015 executive compensation, our goal was to provide base salary targeted at the 50th percentile and total cash compensation targeted between the 50th and 75th percentiles of market competitive pay practices, if targeted levels of performance were achieved under the annual cash incentive plan.
 We generally targeted equity compensation at the 75th percentile of market competitive pay practices, with upside potential at the 90th percentile, to aggressively align executive performance and rewards to company results and stockholder interests.
 We believe our company's strong performance in recent years, and the fact that a significant percentage of each executive officer's total compensation is tied to performance and thus "at risk," supports our target pay positioning.

 We use peer group survey data, proxy statement data and technology industry survey data to define our competitive market.
-With the assistance of Compensia, a preliminary list of peer group companies was selected to establish the competitive market for the compensation of our executive officers in May of 2013.
-Factors considered in developing the peer group included revenue of approximately 0.5-2.0x Equinix's then-current revenue, and market capitalization of approximately 0.33-3.0x Equinix's then-current market capitalization.
-The peer group was reviewed and approved by our chief executive officer and the Compensation Committee.
-At the time of approval, compared to the peer companies Equinix was positioned at the 53rd and 80th percentiles with respect to revenue and market capitalization, respectively.
+With the assistance of Compensia, a preliminary list of peer group companies was selected to establish the competitive market for the compensation of our executive officers in May of 2014.
+In developing the peer group, Compensia and the Committee discussed retaining Equinix's historical approach, oriented to technology companies with similar financial characteristics, moving to a set of REIT peers with similar financial characteristics, or a combination of the two.
+Factors considered in developing the peer group included revenue of approximately 0.5-2.0x Equinix's then-current revenue and market capitalization of approximately 0.33-3.0x Equinix's then-current market capitalization.
+In June of 2014, the Compensation Committee approved a peer group primarily oriented towards technology companies, but with the addition of certain REITs also in the technology space - American Tower and Crown Castle.
+This decision was made considering the market in which Equinix competes for talent, while also recognizing the importance of considering REIT industry pay practices.
 Our peer group is reviewed annually to ensure it reflects changes in our market and competitors for business and talent.
-For 2014 compensation decisions, our peer group consisted of the following companies:
+For 2015 compensation decisions, our peer group consisted of the following companies: